How to Enable or Disable Access to Removable Storage Devices in Windows 11

 Summary

-You’ve now learned how to control access to removable storage devices, like USB drives, in Windows 10 and Windows 11.
-You have three options to choose from.
-Option One and Two use the Group Policy Editor and work best for Pro, Enterprise, and Education editions.
-Option Three uses the Registry and works for all Windows editions.
-Choose the method that works best for your version of Windows and your needs.
+You’ve learned how to disable removable storage access, like for USB drives, in Windows 10 and 11 using three main methods.
+Two methods use the Group Policy Editor, which works best for Pro, Enterprise, and Education versions, while the third method uses the Registry and works for all Windows editions.

 How do I disable all removable storage access for a user?